 The Paviors Company has long provided academic sponsorship but, after a thorough review of its charitable objectives, a decision was taken to expand this support and to reach out to a very different group of people.
 There are real skill shortages in the construction sector in London, particularly amongst technicians and craftsmen.
 In addition, there are many young people in the City who are low-achievers.
 Those not in employment or education may have access to training but, too often, this does not convert into a job.
 This can be a difficult group of people to engage with: most have faced huge challenges in their young lives and need nurturing and encouragement to take those first steps to independence.

-Click here to read the recent 2021 Impact Report.
-This has estimated that, since 2017, over £1.4 million of social value has been created, which represents a return of £9 for every £1 invested in the Academy.
+This has estimated that, up to February 2017, £1,021,000 of social value was created, which represents a return of £9 for every £1 invested in the Academy.
 Some graduates have now gone on to obtain further qualifications.

 In 2016. the Academy won an award for Inspiring Change in the Community from the Civil Engineering Contractors Association.

 Funding from the Paviors is crucial to the success of the Academy.
 However, more offers of job-opportunities for graduates are always needed.

 Course dates, contact details and further information can be obtained from the LCA website.